 Here’s an important question you’ve probably been asking yourself: How do you know if you’re getting the best mortgage interest rates?

-According to the Federal Reserve Bank of St. Louis, the average mortgage interest rate for a 30-year, fixed-rate home loan worked out to 4.42% as of March 24th, 2022
+According to Bankrate, the average mortgage interest rate for a 30-year, fixed-rate home loan worked out to 7.53 as of September 5th 2023.

 Types of Mortgages